 Although the “land for peace” part of the Oslo Accords has proven to be something of a farce, the Oslo Accords did act as a stepping stone in the pursuit of peace with the Arab nations surrounding Israel.
 In October of 1994, Israel signed the Treaty of Peace with Jordan (the Arab nation that takes up most of Israel’s eastern border, the most border space shared by Israel with any other nation).
 My wife and I have flown and driven through Jordan from and on our way to Israel numerous times thanks to this peace agreement.
 I even went on a trip to Jordan with a group of Israeli Jewish young adults about a year ago who freely spoke Hebrew during our trip and never had anyone show even the slightest amount of aggression towards us.

 Rabin’s signing of the Treaty of Peace with Jordan also opened the door to peace with numerous other Muslim nations surrounding Israel.
-Although no agreements have been signed to this day other than with Jordan and Egypt, there is a lot of talk of warming ties with nations such as Saudi Arabia, the United Arab Emirates, Oman, Bahrain and more.
 Israel’s pursuit of peace is becoming clear even for the Arab nations to see so that they are no longer calling for Israel’s destruction but are looking at new ways to partner with Israel.
 Most urgent among them today is the partnership between Israel and Arab nations to face the Iranian threat.